Religious clothing: Islam

 Dress in Islam varies from country to country.
 The Quranic sura An-Nur ("The Light") prescribes modesty in dress.
 Various hadiths (teachings of Muhammad) state further criteria for women's dress code and men's dress code in Islam.

 The hijab is recommended for women in the Quran, which says: "O Prophet, tell your wives and your daughters and the women of the believers to bring down over themselves [part] of their outer garments.
 That is more suitable that they will be known and not be abused.
 And ever is Allah Forgiving and Merciful."

 The hijab is commonly worn throughout the Islamic world, with many Muslim countries having adapted it to their culture and traditions.
 For example, there are Muslim countries like Turkey where only a headscarf is common; however, this does not mean that the niqab, burqa or khimar are not worn.
 In Saudi Arabia, the hijab, niqab, the khimar and the burqa are typical.
 In Afghanistan and parts of Pakistan, the burqa and the niqab are both common.
 In India, particularly in the state of Kashmir, Muslim women wear the hijab and the khimar.
 In Sudan, Indonesia and Malaysia, the hijab, the khimar and the jilbab are more common.

 Hinduism

 Hindu men often don short coats known as angarkhas, while women typically wear long scarves or robes called saris.
+Women also have a decorative marking (bindi) on forehead, which resembles a red dot and is "traditionally believed to be venerating an energy center of the human body or representing 'the third eye'".